 - Late applications will not be considered

-When are applications be accepted?
+When are applications accepted?

-- Online submission will close by February
+- Online submission will close Friday, February 24, 2023.

 What will be the format for the symposium?